phyletica/phyletica.github.io/teaching/s4b/setup/index.md

     Do you accept the license terms? [yes|no]
     >>>

-Type "yes" to accept the term and hit enter.
+Type "yes" to accept the terms and hit enter.
 Then, you will be prompted to choose the location of the installation:

     Miniforge3 will now be installed into this location:
     /arc/homes/jro0014/miniforge3